Temporomandibular joint disorder, commonly known as TMJ disorder, or TMD, is a painful condition caused by inflammation of the jaw joint.

 You have one temporomandibular joint on each side of your jaw.
 Damaging one or both of these joints can lead to localized and more widespread discomfort and pain.
-In the simplest terms, TMJ disorder occurs when the jaw joints become inflamed.
+In the simplest terms, TMD occurs when the jaw joints become inflamed.
 This can happen for a number of reasons, including:

 - Poor posture

 - Disk erosion

 TMD Is Often Tied to Inflammation in the Jaw Joint